OpenMS/OpenMS-docs/docs/tutorials/TOPP/file-handling.md

 ## Converting between DTA and mzML

-Sequest DTA files can be extracted from a mzML file using the **DTAExtractor**:
+Sequest DTA files can be extracted from a mzML file using the `DTAExtractor`:

 `DTAExtractor -in infile.mzML -out outfile`

 The retention time of a scan, the precursor mass-to-charge ratio (for MS/MS scans) and the file extension are appended to the output file name.

-To combine several files (e.g. DTA files) to an mzML file use the **FileMerger**:
+To combine several files (e.g. DTA files) to an `mzML` file use the `FileMerger`:

 `FileMerger -in infile_list.txt -out outfile.mzML`

-The retention times of the scans can be generated, taken from the *infile_list.txt* or can be extracted from the DTA file names.
+The retention times of the scans can be generated, taken from the `infile_list.txt` or can be extracted from the DTA file names.
 See the FileMerger documentation for details.

 ## Extracting part of the data from a file

-To extract part of the data from an mzML file, use the **FileFilter** tool.
+To extract part of the data from an `mzML` file, use the `FileFilter` tool.
 It allows filtering for RT, `m/z` and intensity range or for MS level.
-To extract the MS/MS scans between retention time 100 and 1500, use the following
+To extract the MS/MS scans between retention time `100` and `1500`, use the following
 command:

 `FileFilter -in infile.mzML -levels 2 -rt 100:1500 -out outfile.mzML`